montimont/Projects/phishing_email_detection_ml/readme.md

 <details>
 <summary><strong>3.
 Model Deployment</strong></summary>

-**Deployed Model:** XGBoost (tuned)
+**Final Model:** XGBoost (tuned)
 **Accuracy:** 0.75
 **Prediction latency:** approximately 0.004 seconds per email

-The model was exported using `joblib` for reusability and integrated into a simple Python inference function to simulate real-time email scanning.
+The trained model was exported using `joblib` for reuse and integrated into a lightweight Python inference function.
-This design allows the model to process streaming input and classify new messages dynamically with low computational overhead.
+This setup supports real-time scanning and batch classification, making it adaptable for operational email systems.

 </details>